 - Carry your own water, hat, shades, and mosquito repellent.
 Sunscreen will save you from tanning and a pair of binoculars to have a closer look at the beautiful birds.

-- Only traveling by rickshaws is authorized inside Bharatpur National Park; however, tongas and boats are also available.
+- Only travelling by rickshaws is authorized inside Bharatpur National Park; however, tongas and boats are also available.
 Motor vehicles are strictly prohibited inside the park premises.

-- Harming any flora or fauna species in the park is a serious offense.
+- Harming any flora or fauna species in the park is a serious offence.
 Watch and appreciate them from a distance.